jmriesen/rust-RSM/README.md

 - Descriptive.
 Well written unit test should be able to serve as documentation.
 - Small.
-If you need more then 20 lines of code to write a unit test you are probably violating the single responsibility heuristic.
+If you need more than 20 lines of code to write a unit test you are probably violating the single responsibility heuristic.
 - Simple.
 It should take less the 2 minutes for someone to look at a unit test, understand what it is verifying and why that is correct.
 - Fast and deterministic.
 Unit test should be run frequently.
 At least once every half an hour, often much more frequently.

-When I was first introduced to unit testing in collage, it was primarily presented as a afterthought, a way to verity your code was correct before turning in the assignment.
+When I was first introduced to unit testing in collage, it was primarily presented as an afterthought, a way to verity your code was correct before turning in the assignment.
 However waiting to write/run unit test until after the code is already in a finished state robes unit tests of most of there utility.

 As I see it there are two main benefits to writing unit test before writing your code.